Kafū, aged forty-one.

 April 3rd.

-Flowers bloomed, yet the wind grew cold.
+Flowers bloomed, yet the wind turned cold.

 April 4th.